Health and Safety

 The Program Guide is intended to give parents, students, participants and administrators a clearer understanding of our programs, visually communicating the programming that participants engage in, and identifies some of the potential risks and what we do to mitigate them.
 We strongly believe that informing those parties involved with the ALIVE community helps everyone make better-informed decisions about participation and be better prepared to participate in an ALIVE experience.

-At this time, we have made the decision together with our partner schools to return select camp and in-person programming for Fall 2021 programs.
-Each school has made their own decision about how they wish to proceed.
+Each school has made their own decision about how they wish to proceed with in-person programming.
 Everyone’s collective health remains at the forefront of decision making.
-Thank you for doing your part in helping to support proactive thinking and decision making regarding the health and safety of yourself and others during these difficult times.
+Thank you for doing your part in helping to support proactive thinking and decision making regarding the health and safety of yourself and others.

 We are working collaboratively with each school to help create and facilitate programs that aim to help students foster positive relationships, enhance communities, and build resilience and empathy in youth together with our partner sites and given the current recommended practices.

 As always, if you would like to speak with us directly please do not hesitate to contact us at 416-429-8082 or via email: firstname.lastname@example.org